Cebu Bus Rapid Transit System: History and development

 The Cebu BRT was formally approved by the Philippine National Economic and Development Authority (NEDA) on May 29, 2014.
 The project was supposed to be funded by a 10.6 billion ($228.5-million) funding package, consisting of a World Bank loan of $116 million (6.4 billion), $25 million from the World Bank Clean Technology Fund, and €50.89 million from the French Development Agency (AFD), with the balance to be provided by the Philippine government.
 In 2017, the budget for the project was revised to 16.3 billion, in accordance to Republic Act 10752, also known as "The Right-of-Way Act", meant to give just compensation to lot owners affected by the project.

 The Cebu Interim Bus Service (CIBUS) (operated by Vallacar Transit) was launched in 2020 to provide a modern bus transport service to Cebu City, and was also aimed to mimic the Cebu BRT while it was still being formally planned and worked on.
 CIBUS runs largely the same route as the Cebu BRT, from South Road Properties to Cebu IT Park.

 Following numerous delays since its supposed implementation in 2016, the Cebu BRT finally broke ground on February 27, 2023 in a ceremony attended by President Bongbong Marcos, Cebu City mayor Michael Rama, and Cebu governor Gwendolyn Garcia.

+After several delays, partial operations for the Cebu BRT began on March 13, 2026, to mixed feelings from commuters.
+This meant that the BRT buses plying their routes from SRP to Cebu IT Park and vice versa have to run in mixed-traffic sections along roads where the infrastructure for the BRT hasn't been built yet.
+According to Cebu City Councilor Winston Pepito, BRT passengers reportedly thought that buses could stop anywhere on the route, similar to public utility vehicles (PUVs) or jeepneys.
+A passenger asked to disembark after missing his stop at Cebu Normal University (CNU), only to be told by the conductor that they can only disembark at BRT stations.
+The passenger later disembarked at the next stop, frustrated that the Cebu BRT did not serve its purpose.
+Despite these issues, some passengers remarked that the trip from Il Corso in SRP to Cebu IT Park was smooth and faster than the regular mixed-traffic buses.
+A commuter remarked that it took about 36 minutes on a BRT bus from Natalio Bacalso Avenue to the Cebu IT Park.